syleemj23/syleemj23.github.io/_posts/2021-08-28-Locard’s-Exchange-Principle.md

 ---
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Edmund Locard said that it is impossible for a criminal to act without leaving traces of this presence, especially considering the intensity of a crime.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In other words, this principle says that an action result in evidence.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In other words, this principle says that an action results in evidence.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This principle works in not only physical but also digital worlds.